We love superheroes.

 There are no superheroes in the Church.

-There are no Superman’s or Batman’s.
-There is no one super-gifted person that “saves” Christians from the uncomfortable purpose God has given them.
+There are no Supermans or Batmans.
+There is no one super-gifted pastor that “saves” all the rest of the Christians from the uncomfortable purpose God has given them.
 There is no one person on whom it all depends.

 In fact, 1 Corinthians 12:4-11 tells us that by giving us his Holy Spirit, God has given every believer gifts and a purpose.
 Every Christian, bought with Jesus’ blood and sealed with his Holy Spirit, is given an equally important role in the mission of God.